 Still, you’ll spend more money, sacrifice the potential performance, and run into a host of problems down the road.

 The sole benefit of getting a pre-made gaming computer is the all-in-one warranty you might receive.

-If you’re interested in making a gaming PC with parts, you’ll love the pros and cons we’ve carefully researched and compiled in the following sections.
+If you’re interested in building a gaming PC with parts, you’ll love the pros and cons we’ve carefully researched and compiled in the following sections.

 Pros of building a gaming PC

-- Building a gaming PC lets, you know everything that goes inside of it.
+- When building a gaming PC, you’ll know all the parts inside of it.
 You don’t have to wonder about the graphics card, processor, or anything else.
 It’s important to know your gaming PC’s capabilities so that you can have the right specs for your favorite games.

 - You don’t have to worry about paying for labor or price markups.
 According to Driver Support, choosing the best deals can save you hundreds of dollars by building a gaming PC.
 Prices are often inflated to provide a profit for the company and pay for labor and other expenses.
 DIYing the setup prevents you from incurring those costs.

 - A DIY gaming computer can be upgraded rather easily.
 You can remove the fans, graphics card, and other components without contacting the manufacturer.
 Many DIY gaming PCs are quite easy to upgrade because all you have to do is unplug one part and replace it with the new one.

 - You’ll decide how everything looks, functions, and fits into the setup.
 For example, some people prefer the low-temperature setting of an open-case PC, while others want to prevent dust and debris from clogging the internal components.
 You could also add color-changing lights and other unique cosmetic modifications.
 Or you could even add the ability to have it connect directly to WiFi.